tpook92/MoBPS/README.md

 Mostly improvments to reduce memory requirement

 New function: add.diag().
-R is not required anymore
+R-matrix is not required anymore

 Clean-up of memory in ssGBLUP